I Am Wealthy Affirmation: 50 Variations + a 7-Day Identity Practice

 - I am wealthy now, and I am becoming wealthier every day.

-- I am wealthy enough to invest in my future with wisdom.
+- I am wealthy enough to invest in my future with wisdom and patience.

 - I am wealthy because abundance is safe for me to hold.